sidaroz/libits/README.md

 ## Libits
 An user habit tracking website, where users can create and delete habits, give each habit its description , the amount of repetitions they want and the frequency of this habit.
 When a user completes a habit in the chosen time, the streak value is increased by 1.

+## Remote Hosting

+- API is hosted on heroku in https://libits.herokuapp.com/
+- Website is deployed on netlify in https://libits.netlify.app

 ## Contributors

 - Anwar